flowdock/hubot-flowdock/README.md

     # Heroku specific: to enable the keep-alive functionality for Hubot > 2.1.4.
     # More info at https://github.com/github/hubot/pull/270.
     HEROKU_URL

+### Name

+Remember to set the bot's name to match the Flowdock login's display name.
+See "Bot name" above.

 ### Flowdock Login Email